 1. You Can’t Get The Smell Out

 The smell of cigarettes is distinctly awful, especially when it’s concentrated in a small area like a room in a house or a vehicle cabin.
 If you’re smoking with the windows up, you can pretty much guarantee that you’ll never get the smell completely out.
 If you want to sell your car in the future, the smell of old stale cigarettes can be detrimental to your efforts.
 After all, the only thing that smells worse than a cigarette is old cigarette smoke.
+A better alternative would be vaping since vapor juice smells better and doesn’t make your car stink.

 When you smoke, the air fills with pungent odors.
 Cigarette smoke seems to stick to everything because of the tar in it, and this coating can store noxious odors for months or even years if it’s left unattended.
 Do you clean your car regularly?
 Most people do not wipe down the inside of their vehicles very often.